aurelia/aurelia.github.io-old/docs/api/router/index.md

 #### Methods

-* `determineActivationStrategy(params: any, routeConfig: RouteConfig, navigationInstruction: NavigationInstruction): ` - Implement this hook if you want to give hints to the router about the activation strategy, when reusing a view model for different routes.
+* `determineActivationStrategy(params: any, routeConfig: RouteConfig, navigationInstruction: NavigationInstruction): ActivationStrategyType` - Implement this hook if you want to give hints to the router about the activation strategy, when reusing a view model for different routes.
 Available values are &#x27;replace&#x27; and &#x27;invoke-lifecycle&#x27;.
   * `params: any` - No description available.
   * `routeConfig: RouteConfig` - No description available.